 In addition to its natural wonders, the Galapagos archipelago also has a rich cultural history.
 The islands were once home to pirates and whalers, and today they are a popular destination for travelers from all over the world.
 Whether you’re interested in its wildlife, its history, or its natural beauty, there’s something for everyone in the Galapagos Islands.

 Yasuni National Park is one of the most biodiverse places on Earth, and it’s also one of the most threatened.
 The park sits atop an oil reserve, and drilling has already begun in some areas.
 However, much of the park remains pristine and untouched.
 It’s a truly magical place and one that needs to be protected.
-Ecotourism may help curve the impact oil extraction has by generating alternative revenue that is dependent on keeping this incredible region pristine rather than on the exploitation of natural resources.
+Sustainable ecotourism may help curve the impact oil extraction has by generating alternative revenue that is dependent on keeping this incredible region pristine rather than on the exploitation of natural resources.

 Last but not least, Cajas National Park is a must-visit for any eco-tourist.
 Located in the Andes Mountains, the park is home to an incredible variety of flora and fauna.
 From alpacas and llamas to condors and flamingos, there’s plenty of wildlife to spot in Cajas.
 The park also has some stunning scenery, making it the perfect place to go hiking or horseback riding.